imrahil/thingiverse-bb10/README.md

-thingivers-bb10
+thingiverse-bb10
 ===============

-Thingiverse for BlackBerry 10
+Simple Thingiverse browser and STL viewer for BlackBerry 10